Exercise For Stress Relief

 • Lead to more restful sleep quality

-The Brain’s Response To Exercise
+Response To Exercise And Stress Relief

 Did you know that exercise can actually change the structure of your brain in a good way?
 It:

-• Improves cognitive function
+• Exercise Improves cognitive function

-• promote relaxation
+• Exercise promotes relaxation

-Stress Relief In Action
+Exercise And Stress Relief In Action

-When you start exercising, it’s not just a short-term fix.
+• When you start exercising, it’s not just a short-term fix.
 Over time, your body gets better at handling and relieving stress and reducing anxiety.
 It’s like resistance training your stress response to be less reactive.
-So, the more you exercise, the more resilient your body and mind become to short term stress due to its immediate benefits.
+So, the more you exercise, the more resilient your body and mind become to short-term stress due to its immediate benefits.
 It’s a win-win!

-Exercise And Emotional Wellbeing
+Physical Activity And Emotional Wellbeing

 • Punching a bag